-Design LLP contract
+The LLP contract

 How profits are distributed between the members.

-Who must agree to decisions
+Who must agree to decisions.

-Responsibility of the members
+Responsibility of the members.

-How members can leave or join the LLP
+How members can leave or join the LLP.

-Register the partnership for self-assessment with HMRC
+Registering the Partnership for self-assessment with HMRC.

-Appoint an auditor if necessary
+Appoint an auditor, if necessary.

-Send an Annual Return to Companies House
+Submit Annual Accounts and an Annual Return to Companies House.

-Members must comply with their duties and legal responsibilities as described in the LLP Agreement.
+All Members must comply with their duties and legal responsibilities as described in the LLP Agreement.

 239.00 € *